One of the features of the tour is riding a camel out into the desert and camping overnight.

 Grace looking serene on her camel.

 The cart with Happy on board as passenger.
-She had done the camel ride before.
+She had done the camel ride before and knew better.

 It is very windy in this area and lots of wind mills have been installed.
 The area is quite close to Pakistan.